XtensibleBinaryFormat/XBF/docs/specification.md

 As a counterpart to String, Bytes will not be guaranteed to be valid UTF-8, and are simply a list of bytes, analogous to a `Vec<u8>` in Rust.

-This could possibly be easier to use than the built-in XDL list type depending on how it is implemented?
+This could possibly be easier to use than the built-in XBF list type depending on how it is implemented?
 It's also something that likely comes up very often when sending data, so direct support for it may make things easier.